5 Hair Loss Myths Uncovered: What You Should Stop Believing

 1. It’s a Result of Being Old

-Many people assume that hair loss happens exclusively as a result of aging but this is not necessarily the case.
+A common assumption is that hair loss is solely a result of aging, but this isn’t always the case.

 2. It Only Happens to Men

-This myth is very widespread and is unfortunately based entirely on how women are portrayed by the media.
+This myth is quite common and is largely shaped by the way women are portrayed in the media.

-The main takeaway is that balding is natural for both sexes and it’s normal to want to find ways to cover it to feel more confident.
+The key point here is that hair loss is a natural process for both men and women.
+It’s entirely normal to seek solutions to address it if it helps you feel more confident.

 3. Beware Tight Hats